RomzySafadi/Capstone/README.md

 https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction/data
 https://www.kaggle.com/datasets/noordeen/insurance-premium-prediction/data

 The project currently is a MVP, not production quality.
-Further work would be required in error handling, UI refinements, observability, etc. for more real world use case.
+Further work would be required in error handling, UI refinements, CI/CD, observability, etc. for more real world use case.

+## Dashboard
+An interactive Tableau dashboard was created.
+Creation of a free Tableau public account is required.
+Dashboard is [here](https://public.tableau.com/app/profile/ash.vaid/viz/498-capstone-2024-q1/Dashboard1#2).

 # Running locally